Christmas is coming – are you a job seeker facing a career crisis?

 Do the following if you know that you still need to prepare yourself well for the job search.

 · Update your resume or CV with your tangible accomplishments.
-Click here for resume tips and to download a free resume checklist to keep you on track.
+Click here for resume tips.

 · Update your LinkedIn profile with a powerful tagline, craft a compelling summary with key words to enhance your SEO.
 Upload a professional photo, request for recommendations and share interesting articles about your area of expertise in relevant groups.
 Click here for top LinkedIn tips you can implement over the Christmas period.